esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 > ***i.
 Load the neighbor-joining tree into iTOL***

-Instead of annotating your tree in R, this time, let's use iTOL to make a publication quality tree.
+Instead of annotating your tree in R, this time, let's use iTOL to make a publication quality tree. iTOL is a web-based tool to visualize trees and metadata of the taxa.

 Note that because the out-group is so distantly related it is difficult to make out the structure of the rest of the tree.